Skip to content

 New Students

-If score reports from ACT, SAT or MN Comprehensive Assessments (MCA) are available at the time of application, these will be reviewed first for determining course placements.
-If the test results do not meet the placement requirements, or a student does not have any of these test results on file, high school GPA will be used when appropriate to determine course placement.
-If high school GPA is not an appropriate measure, students may either begin at the developmental level in English/EMLS/Math or may take the ACCUPLACER to attempt to place at college-level.
+If score reports from ACT, SAT, or MN Comprehensive Assessments (MCA) are available at the time of application, these will be reviewed first for determining course placements.
+If the test results do not meet the placement requirements, or a student does not have any of these test results on file, high school GPA will be used as a standalone measure for English and as one part of a multiple measure for mathematics to determine course placement, when appropriate.
+If high school GPA is not an appropriate measure, students may either begin at the developmental level in English/EMLS/Mathematics or may take the ACCUPLACER to attempt to place at college-level.
+Students who need to take the ACCUPLACER can do so virtually through Examity proctor service.
+On-campus testing is offered case-by-case to students unable to test virtually or may benefit from in-person testing.

 Transfer Students